About Penny’s Primulas (Staddon Farm Nurseries)

 We are sadly no longer able to deliver plants outside of mainland UK.
 The combination of Brexit confusion and the excessive cost of phytosanitary certification prevents any export options.

-COVID-19 has forced us to take a year’s break from exhibiting our plants, but in 2021 we will again be exhibiting our Primula sieboldii collection at two RHS shows: Malvern Spring Festival and Chelsea Flower show in the RHS Floral Marquees.
+COVID-19 has forced us to take a further year’s break from exhibiting our plants.
+We hope that the situation will have improved enough for us to attend sales later in this year.
+In 2022 we will again be exhibiting our Primula sieboldii collection at two RHS shows: Malvern Spring Festival and Chelsea Flower show in the RHS Floral Marquees.

 In addition to the range of Primula sieboldii we offer for sale, our website has three other collections that we highlight through our “guest pages” – Epimediums and Ferns and a new list of plants of interest that we usually have available for sale: “Our other choices“, including a range of the Japanese woodland “Hakone” grass and small numbers of other woodland treats.
 We often use these plants to complement our exhibits and regularly receive requests for them.
 We hope you find our listings of interest.